 The government recognises that exercise remains important for both our health and wellbeing.
-While we can go out for one form of exercise a day, the type of exercise we can do is limited.
-We need to keep safe (to avoid injury) and not everyone is able to do this.
+While we can go out for exercise the type of exercise we can do is still limited.

-When choosing to exercise it is important to find something that matches your own interests, health and ability, remembering that anything you do, not matter how small, is likely to be beneficial.
+When choosing to exercise it is important to find something that matches your own interests, health and ability, remembering that anything you do, no matter how small, is likely to be beneficial.

-While there are many resources on the internet, we have highlighted some on our webpage https://www.guhg.co.uk/coronavirus/maintaining-your-mental-and-physical-health/
+While there are many resources on the internet, we have highlighted some below:

 Where any level of exercise fills you with uncertainty, do not fear.
 At a very basic level, work your way round your body thinking about all the different parts, from feet though to head and neck and maybe give them a wiggle or gentle movement.
 Building on this, there is NHS guidance on easy, indoor exercise: https://www.nhs.uk/live-well/exercise/easy-low-impact-exercises/, including seated exercises.